Limnoria/Limnoria-doc/use/getting_started.rst

 You may not have seen that '[hostmask]' syntax before.
 Supybot allows nested commands, which means that any command's output can be nested as an argument to another command.
-The hostmask command from the Misc plugin returns the hostmask of a given nick, but if given no arguments, it returns the hostmask of the person giving the command.
+The hostmask command from the User plugin returns the hostmask of a given nick, but if given no arguments, it returns the hostmask of the person giving the command.
 So the command above adds the hostmask I'm currently using to my user's list of recognized hostmasks.
 I'm only required